 *George Matheson (1842-1906)

 “Eating disorders are among the most difficult mental illnesses to treat.
-Anorexia, in particular, has stymied many of psychiatry’s best treatment efforts.
-The illness has the highest mortality rate of any mental disorder, with patients dying from the medical complications of starvation or from suicide.”
-From the NY TIMES – 3/15/16
+Anorexia in particular, has stymied many of psychiatry’s best treatment efforts.
+The illness has the highest mortality rate of any mental disorder, with patients dying from the medical complications of starvation or from suicide" (This quote is taken from a New York Times article on 3/15/16.)

 I grew up in a Christian home.
 I was baptized as an infant and I grew up attending Sunday school and church.
 I read my Bible and tried my best to live like I was a Christian.
-I struggled deeply with uncertainty and I carried this grief long before I began to lose weight and show signs of the emerging illness.
-I understood right from wrong and I felt tremendous guilt over anything I did that did that might not be right according to the God’s law.
-I prayed for healing and I journaled with prayer requests and scriptures relevant to the beauty of God’s creation and his design for the female being, but yet the disease continued to take control.
+I struggled deeply with uncertainty over sin, and I carried this grief long before I began to lose weight and show signs of an emerging illness.
+I understood right from wrong, and I felt tremendous guilt over anything I did that might not be right according to God’s law.
+I prayed for healing and I journaled with prayer requests and scriptures relevant to the beauty of God’s creation and his design for the female human being, but the disease continued to take control.

-For me, an eating disorder was the impossible attempt to self-justify or to save myself, and because of this impossibility, it only offers death.
-I have heard it said in 12-step recovery meetings that having an addiction is no different than heading straight for the grave.
-It is this serious.
-I have been fully healed and although I had long been faithful in praying to be made well, the experience was unexpected and un-chosen.
-For me, healing was the valley of the shadow of death.
-Sorrow, sadness, and suffering were the merciless companions God used to strip me of the vanity I had created for myself in attempt to secure my well-being apart from Him.
-To my surprise, God intervened in my life with His cross, and I for a long time, I found it to be even more painful than the disease of eating disorders itself.
+I had long been faithful in praying to be made well, and the healing experience healing was the valley of the shadow of death.
+Sorrow, sadness, and suffering were the merciless companions God used to strip me of the vanity I had created for myself in an attempt to secure my well-being apart from Him.
+To my surprise, God intervened in my life with His cross, and for a long time, I found it to be even more painful than the disease of eating disorders itself.

 The life I strived for lies at my feet.
 I have not been reconstructed as I had hoped, but the beams and timbers of my own self-sufficiency continue to smolder.
 Broken glass from the rose colored windows of self-help promises make it dangerous so I must be careful where I step.
 The cross on my back has emptied me of my pride and my strength.
 I feel the realness of my sin.
 I feel the purifying fires of tribulation and my salvation has become tangible to me as never before.
 Bravely, I call this healing because Christ is saving me from myself.